kenttonino/aws-s3-package/README.md

 ### AWS S3 API
-- This is an NPM package that will allow to use AWS-SDK much simpler.
-Compatible to RestAPI, GraphQL, and NodeJS.
+- This is an NPM package that will allow to use AWS-SDK for S3 much simpler.
+Compatible to GraphQL and NodeJS.

 ### Technologies | Packages Used
 - Backend: JavaScript, NodeJS